DebangshuB/DebangshuB/README.md

 ## Hi, I'm Debangshu <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 * I am a 3rd Year Computer Science student at Kalinga Institute of Industrial Technology.
-* I'm from Kolkata,India and I'm interested to be a ML Engineer/Data Scientist/Data Engineer
+* I'm from Kolkata,India and I'm interested to be a ML Engineer/Data Analyst/Data Engineer
-* Currently I'm learning MLOps to build scalable and automated ML pipelines.
+* Currently I'm learning Data Engineering to help build systems to process data at scale.

 You can find me on [LinkedIn](https://www.linkedin.com/in/debangshu-bhattacharjee-061816219/).